py-lama/weblama/README.md

 - **Rich Markdown Editor**: Syntax highlighting for various languages including Python, JavaScript, SQL, and Java
 - **Live Preview**: Real-time rendering of Markdown content with syntax highlighting
 - **Mermaid Diagram Support**: Create and visualize diagrams using Mermaid syntax
-- **Python Code Execution**: Execute Python code blocks directly from the editor
+- **Automatic Python Code Execution**: Python code blocks are automatically executed when rendered
 - **Automatic Code Fixing**: Detect and fix syntax errors, missing imports, and logical errors in Python code blocks
+- **Auto-Commit Fixed Code**: Changes from fixed code are automatically committed to Git with descriptive messages
 - **Git Version Control**: Track changes to your Markdown files and Mermaid diagrams
 - **Publishing Options**: Publish your repository to GitHub, GitLab, or Bitbucket